garysoed/spies/README.md

 ## Plugins
 Spies comes with a Chai-expect plugin.
 To use it, HTML import the `main_chai_expect.html` file.

-# Release Notes
+# Release History
-- v 0.1
+- v 0.1.0
   - Initial release
+- v 0.2.0
+  - Updated docs
+  - Switched to gulp